CtrlK

 Conciseness

-The skill is fairly comprehensive but includes significant redundancy — pitfalls are repeated across sections and then again in a consolidated 'Known Pitfalls' section.
-The quick reference table duplicates information already covered in workflows.
-Some parameter details (like ID format examples) are repeated multiple times.
-However, it doesn't explain basic concepts Claude already knows.
+The skill is fairly comprehensive but includes some redundancy — pitfalls are repeated across sections and the 'Known Pitfalls' summary section, the 'Common Patterns' section restates information already covered in workflows, and some parameter descriptions could be tightened.
+However, it mostly avoids explaining concepts Claude already knows.

 2 / 3